-Many manufacturers - such as breweries, limited wineries, distilleries and limited distilleries - also offer food and drink for on-premises consumption.
-The rules applicable to restaurant, retail dispenser and hotel licensees are likewise applicable to them.
-Specifically, on-premises consumption of food and alcohol in green counties is permissible so long as the occupancy limitations, social distancing limitations and the other limitations set forth above are adhered to.
-In addition, sales of alcohol for on-premises consumption are only permissible as part of a larger transaction that includes a meal purchase by the customer or by a member of the customer's group.
+If a manufacturer has an exterior licensed premises, it may offer food and drink for outside on-premises consumption.
+The rules applicable to restaurant, retail dispenser and hotel licensees are likewise applicable to producers.
+Specifically, outside on-premises consumption of food and alcohol is permissible so long as the occupancy limitations, social distancing limitations and the other limitations set forth above are adhered to.
+In addition, sales of alcohol for outside on-premises consumption are only permissible as part of a larger transaction that includes a meal purchase by the customer or by a member of the customer's group.
 However, as noted in the additional guidance on the targeted mitigation efforts a meal purchase is not required when a manufacturer provides samples of alcohol.
 No more than five one-ounce samples may be provided and they must be provided for free; otherwise, the meal requirement remains.

-Further, all sales of alcohol for on-premise consumption must end by 11:00 p.m.
-All patrons must finish their alcoholic beverages by midnight, except that limited distilleries and distilleries must have their patrons to leave at 11:00 p.m. because their license normally requires that.
+Further, all sales of alcohol for outside on-premise consumption must end by 11:00 p.m. and all patrons must finish their alcoholic beverages by midnight, except that limited distilleries and distilleries must have their patrons to leave at 11:00 p.m. because their license normally requires that.
 A licensee may remain open to serve food until its normal closing time, but no alcohol may be served or retained by patrons after midnight.
-Sales of beer-to-go, mixed drinks-to-go and wine-to-go may continue for those licensees eligible to make such sales.
+Sales of beerto-go, mixed drinks-to-go and wine-to-go may continue for those licensees eligible to make such sales.
 Business-to-business sales may continue as before.